 ANSWER: Does the Biblical phrase "eye for an eye" convey the meaning that we can punish, or even take revenge upon, someone in the exact same manner they used to cause harm?
-Although some feel this reciprocity is justified, is that what the Bible teaches?
-This phrase, like others, is often misunderstood and misapplied by those who know little if anything about God's law.
+Although some feel this reciprocity is justified, is that what our Creator teaches?
+This phrase, like others, is often misunderstood and misapplied by those who know little if anything about Old Testament law.

-The place where this phrase is used is in the book of Exodus.
-Leading up to it, the Bible discusses in verse 22 of chapter 21 the compensation a woman who was pregnant was to receive if she accidently lost her baby due to men fighting (but she herself was not otherwise harmed).
-If a woman who is pregnant, however, not only miscarries but is also injured then God states what the punishment should be.
+The place where this phrase is used is in the twenty-first chapter of Exodus.
+Leading up to it, the Bible discusses the compensation a woman who was pregnant was to receive if she accidently lost her baby due to men fighting (but she herself was not otherwise harmed).
+If a woman who is pregnant, however, not only miscarries but is also injured, then the punishment was stated to be the following.

 |22.
 If men strive and strike a pregnant woman, so that there is a miscarriage, and no harm follows, he shall surely be punished, according as the woman's husband will lay upon him.
 And he shall pay as the judges determine.
 23. And if any injury occurs, then you shall give life for life, 24.
 Eye for eye, tooth for tooth, hand for hand, foot for foot, 25.
 Burning for burning, wound for wound, stripe for stripe (Exodus 21: 22 - 25, HBFV)|